ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Altibase Heartbeat User's Guide.md

 ### About This Manual

-This guide describes how to use the Altibase Heartbeat utility in a distributed database environment.
+This manual describes how to use the Altibase Heartbeat utility in a distributed database environment.

 #### Audience